This page describes Kubernetes DaemonSet objects and their use in Google Kubernetes Engine.

 For example, you could have DaemonSets for each type of daemon run on all of your nodes.
 Alternatively, you could run multiple DaemonSets for a single type of daemon, but have them use different configurations for different hardware types and resource needs.

-The following is an example of a DaemonSet manifest file:
+The following is an example of a DaemonSet manifest file with a PriorityClass assigned:

 In this example: